-All UALR policies are posted on the Policy website.
+All UA Little Rock policies are posted on the Policy website.

 Equal Access for Students with Disabilities

 Family Educational Rights and Privacy Act (FERPA)

 Students at the University of Arkansas at Little Rock have certain rights with regard to their educational records as stipulated by the Family Educational Rights and Privacy Act (FERPA).
-Students should consult the UALR Student Handbook for the delineation of those rights.
+Students should consult the UA Little Rock Student Handbook for the delineation of those rights.

 In support of its mission to discover and disseminate knowledge and to promote humane sensitivities and understanding of interdependence, the University of Arkansas at Little Rock endorses the following policy for responding to Human Immunodeficiency Virus (HIV) infection.
 Based on conclusive evidence from the U.S. Public Health Services and Centers for Disease Control and Prevention, people living with HIV infection pose no threat of transmission through casual contact with those who are not infected.
 Because many people are infected and don’t know it, the University accepts an inclusive approach that recognizes any individual could be HIV positive.
 No screening or inquiries regarding HIV status will be made for admission or employment.

 People with HIV/AIDS are protected from discrimination by Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act.
 Appropriate, reasonable accommodations will be made for students and employees who are infected and they will be accorded all rights of access and responsibilities in every aspect of University life.
 Acts of discrimination or abuse will not be tolerated.
 Confidentiality will be observed.

 Prevention and Education

-The University will provide ongoing training for students and employees that includes the following:
+The University will provide ongoing training for students and employees that include the following: